DamoM73/digital-solutions-text/ds_textbook/2_develop/1_design_ui_ux/unit_1.md

 The user needs to be central to the development of the User Interface (UI) and the User Experience (UX).
 They are examples of human-first design, or, to be more specific, user-first design.

-This might seem obvious, but the history of digital solutions is littered with strewn with examples of developer-first design, where the solution is based on the developer's needs.
+This might seem obvious, but the history of digital solutions is littered with examples of developer-first design, where the solution is based on the developer's needs.
 Even worst is machine-first design where the solution is based on the needs of the machine running it.

 So what is the difference between UI and UX.

-> UX design is all about the overall feel of the experience, while UI design is all about how the product’s interfaces look and function. {cite}`lamprecht_2022_ux`

 Although they are two distinct fields, they do have significant overlap.
 For the purposes of this course, we will address them together.